-Please note: the audio in the below video is low-quality.
+Please note: the audio in the linked video is low-quality.

 Research shows that groups with higher social diversity (i.e., diversity of race, ethnicity, gender, sexual orientation) share more information, are more creative, and perform better than those with lower social diversity.
 However, diverse groups may exhibit less cohesion and may encounter greater conflict and communication challenges.
 How, then, do we maximize the value of diversity and ensure that all group members have an opportunity to meaningfully contribute to the conversation?
 It all starts with communication.
 Here are some of the strategies we use in the Office of Equity, Diversity and Inclusion.